 In this context, you’ll usually see the problem just referred to as spalling.
 At any rate, when a bullet hits a steel plate it will often violently destruct in a radial fashion.
 These fragments retain sufficient mass to penetrate tissue and cause severe injury.
 Considering the location of the armor strike face, spall risk to the eyes, face, throat and inside of the arms is quite severe, as these fragments can easily pierce tissue and sever blood vessels.

 Makers of steel armor try to rectify this flaw by adding a thick polymer coating over the steel with the goal being reduction or elimination of spalling.
 These coatings show promise, but at presently have not eliminated the issue.

-Link to download NIJ Standard-0101.06; Ballistic Resistances of Body Armor
+Link to get the NIJ Standard-0101.06; Ballistic Resistances of Body Armor

 Is level III, rifle-rated armor proof against the 5.56mm and 7.62x39mm?
 It depends: NIJ standards do not test against those very common cartridges before bestowing that certification, so it is up to the manufacturers to conduct testing and then offer their product accordingly.